SPONSORED CONTENT

 Lot 701: Winchester 1897 Double “W” Cartridge Board

 If you want a custom fit for your 20 Gauge Model 21, how about giving a “Try Gun” a try?
 Bad dad joke.
 Made by Winchester in 1939, this “Try Gun” was used by larger Winchester Dealers and Salesmen to fit customers when ordering a Model 21.
 This shotgun can be fired but also has adjustable components on the stock, allowing for different measurements of Cast, Length of Pull and Drop at Comb or Heel.
-According to “Winchester’s Finest: The Model 21” by Ned Schwing, less than 10 were made with roughly half in 12 gauge and have in 20 gauge.
+According to “Winchester’s Finest: The Model 21” by Ned Schwing, less than 10 were made with roughly half in 12 gauge and half in 20 gauge.

 Lot 703: SCARCE Winchester Model 21 20 Gauge “Try Gun” Shotgun